nhanbin2024/Recall-QnA-Agent/README.md

 # Recall-QnA-Agent

 This is a simple QnA agent built using OpenAI's GPT-4 model, using Python.
+This is a simple QnA agent built using OpenAI's GPT-4 model, using Python.
 ## Setup

 1. Clone this repository: